mrarthurwhite/mrarthurwhite.github.io/_posts/2020-02-17-kingdom_of_heaven_admin_portal.markdown

 permalink:  kingdom_of_heaven_admin_portal
 ---

+This application was done hastily and is a proof of concept.
+It illustrates an administration portal in the Kingdom of Heaven where angels and archangels are on missions to spread love, joy, peace , goodness throughout the world.
+I wrote this app because the Kingdom of Heaven has lately been on my mind.

 The app is a materialize CSS beautified MVC app using Sinatra with restful routes.

 It allows angels on missions to add/update/delete missions that are their own.